 • Bond conditions become stricter

-If you missed court — or think you may have an active warrant — do not wait.
+If you missed court — or suspect a warrant may be active — do not wait.

 ❓ FAQs — Failure to Appear in Florida